astrologyapi/astro-api-client/README.md

 #### How to get latitude ,longitude and timezone ?

-For all the astrological calculcations and other reports generation (Except Numerology), Vedic Rishi APIs expect birth details which contain date of birth, time of birth, longitude of birth place, latitude of birth place and timezone of birth country.
+For all the astrological calculcations and other reports generation (Except Numerology), Astrology APIs expect birth details which contain date of birth, time of birth, longitude of birth place, latitude of birth place and timezone of birth country.
 We know that getting latitude, longitude and timezone of all the places are difficult to get and therefore Vedic Rishi solves this problem by providing FREE APIs for getting the geo-details given city.
 These APIs are included in each and every plan you subscribe from VedicRishi.
 [Know More..](/docs/api-ref/geodetails)

 #### Official API Clients